Arts on Bryant

 What is a gift economy?
 Modeling nature itself, gift economies are systems where goods and services circulate through a network of relationships rather than direct transactions.
 Compensation works differently, too: Gift economies operate on delayed and generalized reciprocity.
 When you share a resource, you do so with a gift-giving attitude.
 You don’t expect immediate repayment but trust that your generosity creates a resilient community that will support you when you need it.
 The “compensation” you receive in a gift economy is your belonging to a web of mutual care rather than a direct return (summary by Elizabeth Whitworth).

-The Kalepaedeia House was founded in 1989 in Newfield, NY by my parents Scott Bayer and Beth Furbush.
-It ran until my mother's death in 1996.
+The Kalepaedeia House was founded in 1989 in Ithaca, NY, by Scott Bayer and Beth Furbush, and ran it until my mother's death in 1996.
+In Greek, Kale means beautiful and Paedeia means education.